NGSAnalysisOnBeocatClass/in_class_problems/Lecture1.md

 Percent of reads that mapped:

-Percent of reads the were properly paired:
+Percent of reads that were properly paired:

 What was your piped command: